 Those are the basics.
 But what about with a grill?

 When you’re using the grill, we also need to make sure that:

 - Everything’s heatproof.
 Microwave-safe goods are safe because they don’t heat up in a microwave.
-However, they will heat up when placed under a hot grill.
-Many microwave-safe plastics will melt, so make sure that you have something like Pyrex that will stand up to the heat.
+However, microwave-safe goods will heat up and melt when placed under a hot grill, and this includes many microwave-safe plastics.
+Ensure you have something like Pyrex that will withstand the heat.

-- We don’t cover anything.
-Since the heat is being applied directly from the back, covering anything with a lid will just cause it to cook from that side!
+- Don’t cover anything.
+Since the heat is being applied directly from the back, covering anything with a lid will cause it to cook unevenly!
 If you’re using a “combi” setting, this is the reason the combination mode doesn’t go above ‘medium’ microwave power, as it would cause a huge mess.

 Want to Find Out if Something’s Safe?